HTTP/3-first ingress,

 from client to backend

-Spooky terminates QUIC connections at the edge and forwards to HTTP/2 backends unchanged.
+Spooky terminates QUIC connections at the edge and forwards to HTTP/1.1 or HTTP/2 backends based on the backend scheme.
 Between those two points, the runtime handles protocol translation, route resolution, health-aware backend selection, and layered admission control.

 Modern clients connect over HTTP/3 on QUIC.
 For clients that haven't upgraded, Spooky exposes a parallel TLS bootstrap path for HTTP/1.1 and HTTP/2, with Alt-Svc signaling to advertise the HTTP/3 endpoint.

-The runtime terminates QUIC, resolves the matching route, runs admission and resilience checks, selects a healthy backend, and forwards the request over HTTP/2.
+The runtime terminates QUIC, resolves the matching route, runs admission and resilience checks, selects a healthy backend, and forwards the request over HTTP/1.1 or HTTP/2 based on the backend scheme.

 Active health checks run continuously against backends.
 Prometheus metrics and control API endpoints expose runtime state, health transitions, and inflight counts.

-Spooky translates HTTP/3 requests into HTTP/2 for backend services.
-Backends speak HTTP/2 and need no changes — the protocol translation happens entirely within the edge runtime.
+Spooky translates HTTP/3 requests to the backend protocol.
+Backends can be HTTP/2 or HTTP/1.1 — both transports are pooled independently within the same upstream.
+The protocol translation happens entirely within the edge runtime.

 Backends receive routed traffic from healthy pools.
+HTTP/1.1 and HTTP/2 backends can be mixed within the same upstream pool.
 Retries, circuit behavior, and per-backend inflight caps are all policy-driven and scoped per upstream — not applied globally.

 HTTP/3 and QUIC as the primary ingress path

 Primary ingress runs QUIC + TLS 1.3 natively.
 HTTP/3 is the first-class path.
-Bootstrap HTTP/1.1 and HTTP/2 run in parallel with Alt-Svc signaling for phased upgrade — no changes needed on the backend side.
+Bootstrap HTTP/1.1 and HTTP/2 run in parallel with Alt-Svc signaling for upgrade.
+Backends serve HTTP/1.1 or HTTP/2 — scheme-aware dispatch picks the right transport automatically.

 Trie-based routing with longest-match guarantees